URBREATH/15-minutes-city/README.md

 ---

 ## Parameters CLI
-The script reads a `.ini` configuration file:
+The CLI version of the script reads a `.ini` configuration file:

 ```.ini
 [aoi]